juxor/afaq/markdown/secI3.md

 did not reject the necessity of federations to co-ordinate activity.
-As he put it, the _"commune of tomorrow will know that it cannot admit any higher authority; above it there can only be the interests of the Federation, freely accepted by itself as well as the other communes"_/ For anarchists the commune _"no longer means a territorial agglomeration; it is rather a generic name, a synonym for the grouping of equals which knows neither frontiers nor walls . .
+As he put it, the _"commune of tomorrow will know that it cannot admit any higher authority; above it there can only be the interests of the Federation, freely accepted by itself as well as the other communes"_.
+For anarchists the commune _"no longer means a territorial agglomeration; it is rather a generic name, a synonym for the grouping of equals which knows neither frontiers nor walls . .
 .
 Each group in the Commune will necessarily be drawn towards similar groups